 “Kosher” or not?

 What involves kosher food?
-Torah has no restriction for minerals and vegetables, claims Zomick’s Kosher Bakery.
+Torah has no restriction for minerals and vegetables, claim from Zomick’s Kosher Bakery in a post at Serious Eats.
 But, it is quite the opposite with meat (i.e. animals).
 To sum up: ruminants with cloven hooves are some of the few animals that “kosher” diet allows.
 For that reason, the pigs (without cloven hooves) and camels (just ruminant) are prohibited for consuming.